 - E. An approved MA +30 will earn the holder \$1000 more than MA.
-An approved doctorate would earn the holder \$2,500 more per year than a Masters +30. - F. National Board-Certified Teachers who are primarily responsible for instruction to students will receive \$10,000 added to their base salary and counted toward retirement beginning July 1, 2022.
+An approved doctorate would earn the holder \$2,500 more per year than a Masters +30. - F. National Board-Certified Teachers who are primarily responsible for instruction to students will receive the pro-rated portion of \$10,000 once they achieve NBCT.
+The NBCT pay will be added to their base salary and count toward retirement. beginning July 1, 2022.
+The full

+\$10,000 supplement will be added to their base and count toward retirement July 1st after achieving board credentials.
 This supplement will become effective July 1st following the issuance of the new license.
+An educator who earns National Board Certification during the contract year and who is not teaching students will be entitled to the prorated portion of \$4,500.00 for the remainder of the year after achieving licensure and receive the full \$4,500.00 added to their base salary and count toward retirement on July 1st after achieving board credentials.
 The current contract stipends of \$2,500.00 and \$2,000.00 will apply effective July 1, 2022, to all current National Board-Certified Teachers who are not directly teaching students.